nusco/cuukie/README.markdown

     gem install cuukie

-Go to your Cucumber folder and add this line to any file in _features/support_:

-    require 'cuukie'

-Run Cuukie:
+Go to a folder where you would normally run _cucumber_, and run _cuukie_ instead:

     cuukie --showpage

-Cuukie passes any command-line argument that it doesn't recognize to Cucumber, so just use _cuukie_ instead of _cucumber_ when you want to see your features in the browser.
+Cuukie passes arguments that it doesn't recognize to Cucumber.

 ## Advanced Cuuking